 Industry Analysis & Industry Trends

-The Trademark and Patent Lawyers and Attorneys industry has grown steadily over the past five years, defying the weak growth in Australia's broader Legal Services industry.
+The Trademark and Patent Lawyers and Attorneys industry has grown steadily over the past five years, defying weak growth in Australia's broader Legal Services industry.
 The industry has benefited from steady demand from downstream markets, such as the Biotechnology industry.
-Downstream markets have increased their private research and development (R&D) expenditure alongside continuing Federal Government initiatives to encourage innovation, such as tax offsets for companies that undertake R&D activities.
-These activities have sustained demand for trademark and patent legal services, as companies have sought to protect their newly created intellectual property.
+Downstream markets have increased their research and development (R&D) expenditure alongside continuing Federal Government initiatives to encourage innovation, such as tax incentives for companies that undertake R&D activities.
+These activities have sustained demand for trademark and patent legal services, as companies have sought to protect their newly created intellectual properties.

 Industry Report - Industry Investment Chapter